krpors/delver/README.md

 The Instrumentation agent will expose functionality through the MBeanServer of the JVM its running in.
 The object name is `nl.omgwtfbbq.delver:type=MethodUsageSampler`.
-Currently the MXBean exposes two functions:
+Currently the MXBean exposes the following functions:

 1. `Map<String, Integer> getCallMap()`: containing the method signature, plus the amount of calls to that method.
 1. `void writeToFile(String file)`: Attempts to write the statistics in CSV form to the specified filename.
 Will throw an MBeanException if that failed.
+Currently, this will overwrite any existing file which you have the ownership/rights to, so **BE CAREFUL**.
+1. `int getMethodCount()`: gets the amount of methods which have been found for instrumentation (i.e. map size).
+1. `int getTotalMethodUsageCount()`: the amount of calls of every method, cumulatively.

 You can use `JConsole` or `VisualVM` to make a connection to an MBeanServer to view the stats.
 If you try monitoring a JVM with for example VisualVM, and the message